 Parent Advisory Committee Representatives:

 The Oakland County Parent Advisory Committee represents each Local Educating Agency (LEA)/Public School Academy (PSA) within Oakland County.
-Parent representatives have a child/children with a disability(ies) and are appointed by the LEA/PSA and Oakland County School Boards.
+Family representatives have a child/children with a disability(ies) and are appointed by the LEA/PSA and Oakland County School Boards.
 The committee participates in the development and review of the Oakland Schools County Plan for Delivery of Special Education Programs and Services.
 The PAC also provides advisory input on matters regarding improvement of Special Education services within the Intermediate School District (ISD).

 PAC Mission Statement: To ensure a full continuum of services and options to all special education students that maintains excellence and equity and that is ever respectful in providing for the unique needs of each child.

-Parent representatives are appointed by the LEA/PSA and Oakland County School Boards.
+Family representatives are appointed by the LEA/PSA and Oakland County School Boards.
 They have a child/children with a disability(ies).
 They attend monthly meetings during the school year held at Oakland Schools Intermediate School District.
 As PAC members they: attend and participate at scheduled meetings; share information and ideas with the LEA/PSA members and others; cooperate in the development and review of the Oakland County Special Education Plan; provide families opportunities to be informed of special education processes; mentor new PAC members; encourage effective partnerships between families and schools; and disseminate information about our group and current issues in special education.

 What is Project Find?